taoyuan/hunt/docs/ThrowTheSwitchCodingStandard.md

 to be a sweet spot that is almost always compatible).
 But it also means these tools are tolerant of things that aren't common.
 Some that aren't even compliant.
 There are configuration options to override the size of standard types.
-There are configuration options to force Unity to not use certain standard library functions.
-A lot of Unity is configurable and we have worked hard to make it not TOO ugly in the process.
+There are configuration options to force Hunt to not use certain standard library functions.
+A lot of Hunt is configurable and we have worked hard to make it not TOO ugly in the process.

 Similarly, our tools that parse C do their best.
 They aren't full C parsers